What is Z-Wave?

 Your Vacation Checklist

 We’ve talked about how technology can help you keep an eye on your home while you’re on vacation, so now let’s take it a step further!
-There are the traditional things you should do before taking off, like asking a neighbour to get your mail, or leaving an emergency phone number, but here are four things you can do at home that will help you have a stress-free trip.
+There are the traditional things you should do before taking off, like asking a neighbour to get your mail, or leaving an emergency phone number, but here are four things on your vacation checklist you can do at home that will help you have a stress-free trip.

 Let your monitoring company know you will be away.